 Have you ever asked yourself why isn’t anyone coming to my website?
 I bet you have, because you’re not the only one.
 Right now there are thousands of people searching for the product or services that you offer, but they are not coming to your website for a wide variety of reasons.

-In this blog post we will look at the most common problems that business owners face when attracting more visitors to their websites, then we will look at how you can fix them.
-If your in too much of a rush, you may just want to check out our search engine optimisation service
+In this blog post, we will look at the most common problems that business owners face when attracting more visitors to their websites, then we will look at how you can fix them.
+If you’re in too much of a rush, you may just want to check out our search engine optimisation service

 1. Your website content sucks.

 Your website content is very important when it comes to ranking in the search engines.
-Search engines love unique content, they love interesting content and they love content that fulfils a need.
+Search engines love unique content, they love interesting content and they love content that fulfills a need.

 The search engines use many different processes to determine if your website content is relevant to the search terms the user has input.
-If a user clicks back out of your site very quickly then the search engines know that your website is not relevant to that search, and therefor over time your ranking will go down.
+If a user clicks back out of your site very quickly then the search engines know that your website is not relevant to that search, and therefore over time, your ranking will go down.

 Visitors can leave your website for a variety of reasons, the big ones being: